-- At least 75 percent of the value of the U.S. REIT's gross assets must consist of real estate assets (which generally include qualified temporary investments, described above, interests in real property, interests in mortgages and shares in other real estate investment trusts), cash, cash items, and U.S. Government securities. - Not more than 25 percent of the value of its total assets may consist of securities, other than U.S. Government securities and securities that qualify as real estate assets.

-- Not more than 25 percent of the value of its total assets may consist of securities of TRSs (see earlier discussion). - Not more than 5 percent of its total assets may consist of securities of one issuer (other than interests in TRSs, U.S. Government securities and securities that qualify as real estate assets). - The U.S. REIT may not hold securities that make up more than 10 percent of total voting power or value of the outstanding securities of any one issuer (except for interests in TRSs, U.S. Government securities, securities that qualify as real estate assets and, for the 10 percent value limitation purposes, certain exempted securities).
+- At least 75 percent of the value of the U.S. REIT's gross assets must consist of real estate assets (which generally include qualified temporary investments, described above, interests in real property, interests in mortgages on real property or on interests in real property, and shares in other real estate investment trusts), debt instruments issued by publicly offered real estate investment trusts, cash, cash items, and U.S. Government securities.
+For this purpose, real estate assets also include personal property leased with real property if the fair market value of such personal property does not exceed 15 percent of the total fair market value of all personal and real property combined. - Not more than 25 percent of the value of its total assets may consist of securities, other than U.S. Government securities and securities that qualify as real estate assets. - Not more than 25 percent of the value of its total assets may consist of securities of TRSs (see earlier discussion) (reduced to 20 percent for taxable years starting after December 31, 2017). - Not more than 5 percent of its total assets may consist of securities of one issuer (other than interests in TRSs, U.S. Government securities and securities that qualify as real estate assets). - The U.S. REIT may not hold securities that make up more than 10 percent of total voting power or value of the outstanding securities of any one issuer (except for interests in TRSs, U.S. Government securities, securities that qualify as real estate assets and, for the 10 percent value limitation purposes, certain exempted securities).

-If the U.S. REIT meets the asset tests at the close of any quarter, it will not lose its real estate investment trust status if it fails to satisfy the asset tests at the end of a later quarter solely by reason of changes in asset values of assets owned in the immediately preceding quarter (including a failure caused solely by a change in the foreign currency exchange rate used to value a foreign asset).
+If the U.S. REIT meets the asset tests at the close of any quarter, it will not lose its real estate investment trust status if it fails to satisfy the asset tests at the end of a later quarter solely by reason of changes in values of assets owned in the immediately preceding quarter (including a failure caused solely by a change in the foreign currency exchange rate used to value a foreign asset).
 If, on the other hand, the U.S. REIT fails the asset test because of the acquisition of an asset, the failure can be cured by disposing of non-qualifying assets within 30 days after the close of the quarter.
 Under certain circumstances, the U.S. REIT may avoid real estate investment trust disqualification after the 30-day cure period by disposing of sufficient non-qualifying assets (or otherwise meeting such asset tests) within six months of the last day of the quarter in which the U.S. REIT first identifies the violation and by taking certain other steps.
 The procedures for curing asset test violations following the 30-day cure period generally are available in the case of de minimis violations of the 5 percent and 10 percent (vote or value) tests, and for other asset test violations that were due to reasonable cause and not due to willful neglect.
 In the case of non-de minimis violations that are due to reasonable cause, the U.S. REIT may be liable for a tax (as discussed above).

-If the U.S. REIT fails to satisfy the real estate investment trust requirements, other than the gross income tests and the asset tests, it may avoid real estate investment trust disqualification if such a failure is due to reasonable cause and not due to willful neglect and the U.S. REIT pays US\$50,000 for each such failure.
+If the U.S. REIT fails to satisfy the real estate investment trust requirements, other than the gross income tests and the asset tests, it may avoid real estate investment trust disqualification if such a failure is due to reasonable cause and not due to willful neglect and the U.S. REIT pays \$50,000 for each such failure.